schveiguy/mysql-native/SAFE_MIGRATION.md

 But for the rest, to achieve full backwards compatibility, we have divided the API into two major sections -- safe and unsafe.
 The package `mysql.safe` will import all the safe versions of the API, the package `mysql.unsafe` will import the unsafe versions.
 If you import `mysql`, it will currently point at the unsafe version for backwards compatibility (see [Roadmap](#Roadmap) for details on how this will change).

 The following modules have been split into mysql.safe.*modname* and mysql.unsafe.*modname*.
 Importing mysql.*modname* will currently import the unsafe version for backwards compatibility.
+In a future major version, the default will be to import the safe api.
-* `mysql.commands`
+* `mysql.[safe|unsafe].commands`
-* `mysql.pool`
+* `mysql.[safe|unsafe].pool`
-* `mysql.result`
+* `mysql.[safe|unsafe].result`
-* `mysql.prepared`
+* `mysql.[safe|unsafe].prepared`
-* `mysql.connection`
+* `mysql.[safe|unsafe].connection`

 Each of these modules in unsafe mode provides the same API as the previous version of mysql.
 The safe version provides aliases to the original type names for the safe versions of types, and also provides the same functions as before that can be called via safe code.
-The one exception is in `mysql.safe.commands`, where some functions were for the deprecated `BackwardCompatPrepared`, which will eventually be removed.
+The one exception is in `mysql.safe.commands`, where some functions were for the deprecated `BackwardCompatPrepared`, which will be removed in the next major revision.

 If you are currently importing any of the above modules directly, or importing the `mysql` package, a first step to migration is to use the `mysql.safe` package.
 From there you will find that almost everything works exactly the same.

-In addition to these two new packages, we have introduced a package called `mysql.impl`.
-This package contains the common implementations of the `safe` and `unsafe` modules, and should NOT be directly imported ever.
+In addition to these two new packages, we have introduced a package called `mysql.impl` (for internal use).
+This package contains the common implementations of the `safe` and `unsafe` modules, and should NEVER be directly imported.
 These modules are documented simply because that is where the code lives.
-But in the version of mysql that removes the `unsafe` API, this package will be removed.
-You should always use the `unsafe` or `safe` packages instead, which generally publicly import the `impl` modules anyway.
+But in a future version of mysql, this package will be removed.
+You should always use the `unsafe` or `safe` packages instead of trying to import the `mysql.impl` package.

 #### Importing both safe and unsafe